grafana/mimir/docs/sources/operators-guide/configuring/about-runtime-configuration.md

 # About Grafana Mimir runtime configuration

-A runtime configuration file is a file containing configuration, which is periodically reloaded while Mimir is running.
+A runtime configuration file is a file that contains configuration parameters, which is periodically reloaded while Mimir is running.
 It allows you to change a subset of Grafana Mimir’s configuration without having to restart the Grafana Mimir component or instance.

 Runtime configuration is available for a subset of the configuration that was set at startup.
 A Grafana Mimir operator can observe the configuration and use runtime configuration to make immediate adjustments to Grafana Mimir.

 Runtime configuration values take precedence over command-line options.